ricefryegg/web-developer-bootcamp/README.md

             Array.prototype.myForEach = fn => fn(this.length);
             ```

-        - Omit parentheisis when only 1 param, omit return and brackets when only return exists
+        - Omit parenthesis when only 1 param, omit return and brackets when only return exists (As literals!)

             ```js
             <!-- identical -->